hu8813/push_swap/README.md

-# update: not compatible with new subject
+# Update: not compatible with new subject

-according to new subject, you need in average less than 700 operations for 100 numbers and less than 5500 for 500 numbers.
+according to new subject, you need in average less than 700 operations for 100 numbers.

 radix sort would not be enough to pass anymore!